-The final exam (taken on Monday and Tuesday of finals week) makes up 30% of your final grade.
+The above assignments make up 70% of your final grade, and the final exam (taken on Monday and Tuesday of finals week) is the other 30%.

-Expectations
+Expectations:

 Make the commitment to be on time and attend regularly.
-There are lab and online classes available for students whose schedule makes it difficult to attend a 3-day-a week lecture class.
+There are lab classes in the centers and an online class available for students whose schedule makes it difficult to attend a 3-day-a week lecture class.
 If you can't make it to class, you would be wise to give me a call or email so we can stay in contact.
 Keep me in the loop!